ncarrillo/xanite/README.md

 ## Disclaimer
 Xanite is an independent project not affiliated with Microsoft, Xemu, or Xenia.
 For educational and personal use only.
 You must obtain all BIOS/system files and games from hardware you own.
+Performance is not guaranteed.

+xbox 360 emulation is not currently aviable.

 ## Support developers
 ❤️👇